simbo/gulpplug/README.md

 *gulpplug* looks for a folder called `.gulpplug/` in the same directory where your `Gulpfile.js` is.

+See also `example/`.

 ### Defining Tasks

 All files matching `**/*.js` within `.gulpplug/` will be required and should return a function to create a task.

 For example, `.gulpplug/foo.js` will be executable via `gulp foo` and could look like this:

 ``` javascript
 module.exports = function() {